1965aafc/dataviz/README.md

 ![Book Cover](assets/dv-cover-pupress.jpg)

 Support files for _[Data Visualization: A Practical Introduction](http://socviz.co)_ and courses taught from it.
 This repo is an RStudio project and contains a series of R Markdown files organized in parallel to the book's chapters.
 The R Markdown files contain code to reproduce almost all the figures in the book, along with space for your own notes.
 A more general note-taking template can be found in the `template/` folder.
+The contents of this repository can be used directly, but it also comes bundled with the [socviz package](https://kjhealy.github.io/socviz/index.html) and is best accessed from there.

+### You should install this material via the `socviz` library

+That the contents of this repository are included in the `socviz` library of data and functions that accompanies the book.
+It can be conveniently extracted from there using `socviz`'s `setup_course_notes()` function.
+See the [socviz library documentation](https://kjhealy.github.io/socviz/index.html) for more details.

+### Using this repository directly

 With R and RStudio installed, as described in the first few pages of the book, students and readers can use this repo via the `usethis` package.